GitoriousLispBackup/eql/CL_EQL/README.txt

     #q
     ...

+Important "eval region" note:

+On errors in EQL code, a debug dialog will be shown; after correcting the error, you sometimes will need to do "eval region" twice to take effect (in these cases, "eval region" will return NIL the first time).

 (The following is required for e.g. SBCL, but not for e.g. ECL.)

 If your CL has threads enabled, you need to set your Swank communication